-A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by the school's First Aide Officer and stored in the First Aide room.
+A complete and up-to-date list of students identified as being at risk of anaphylaxis is maintained by the school's primary First Aid Officer and stored in the first aid room.

 For camps, excursions and special events, a designated staff member will be responsible for maintaining a list of students at risk of anaphylaxis attending the special event, together with their Individual Anaphylaxis Management Plans and adrenaline autoinjectors, where appropriate.